 - Developing an equity action plan and incorporating and embedding equity in all DPW operations, programs, services, and policies.

-- Providing guidance, education and technical assistance to DPW to enable development of sustainable and equitable outcomes and service.
+- Providing guidance, education, and technical assistance to DPW to enable the development of sustainable and equitable outcomes and services.

 - Working with community partners and stakeholders to promote equity and inclusion within Baltimore, producing measurable improvements and disparity reductions.